heremaps/xyz-documentation/docs/cli/cli.md

 - To access feature ID, timestamps, or tags, prefix them with `f.`, e.g. `f.id, f.updatedAt, f.tags f.createdAt`
 - When accessing Property Search via the API, the URL-safe arguments are `=`, `!=`, `=gt=`, `=gte=`, `=lt=`, `=lte=`.

 !!! note Property Search is available in spaces with fewer than 15,000 features by default.
-For spaces larger than 15,000 spaces, a limited number of features will be indexed.
-To access more, you'll need an XYZ Pro license.
+For spaces larger than 15,000 features, a limited number will be indexed.
+To access more, you'll need an XYZ Pro license, [learn more about XYZ Pro features here](../xyz_pro).

 ##### Property Filters